Corruption in the Czech Republic: Corruption cases

+Operation Dozimetr was a police operation in June 2022 related to the investigation of corruption at Prague City Hall linked primarily to Transport Enterprise of the Capital City of Prague (DPP).
+After more than two years of monitoring, the Police of the Czech Republic carried out a mass raid on the Prague City Hall, at the headquarters of the Transport Enterprises of the Capital City of Prague and at dozens of other places.
+Eleven of the thirteen defendants were arrested, including the then Deputy Mayor of Prague, Petr Hlubuček, a member of Mayors and Independents, or the influential Zlín businessman, Michal Redl, who is the alleged head of the group.
+The Group was accused, for example, of influencing the public contracts of the Transport Company of the Capital City of Prague (DPP), bribery and efforts to divest assets from DPP and other institutions.

 A case in 2009 involved Defence Minister Vlasta Parkanová overpaying for four aeroplanes in a 3.5 billion crown military contract.
-As a Member of Parliament, Parkanová was immune from criminal prosecution however.
+As a Member of Parliament, Parkanová was immune from criminal prosecution, however.
 Finance Minister Miroslav Kalousek was also implicated in the case.

-In June 2012, a former director of the entity in charge of allocating EU funds in the Liberec and Usti and Labem regions was sentenced to 7.5 years imprisonment and a US$40,000 fine after being convicted of bribery in connection with the granting of EU funds.
+In June 2012, a former director of the entity in charge of allocating EU funds in the Liberec, Usti, and Labem regions was sentenced to 7.5 years imprisonment and a US$40,000 fine after being convicted of bribery in connection with the granting of EU funds.

 The 2013 Czech political corruption scandal involved an anti-corruption raid, launched by the organised crime unit.
 It resulted in the arrest of the prime minister's chief of staff, Jana Nagyová, and seven others.
 The unit also confiscated approximately GBR 5 million in cash and 10 kg of gold found in government offices, banks and private properties.
 The crimes are suspected to include bribery and abuse of power.

+There are many corruption cases related to the railway company České dráhy.

 Enhancing Civil Society Participation

-Citizens participation and the values of integrity, accountability, and transparency are crucial components of fighting corruption.
+Citizens' participation and the values of integrity, accountability, and transparency are crucial components of fighting corruption.
 It is important to develop programs and actions to change the cultural understanding of corruption and help citizens to act against abuses.